Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 If necessary, medicines can be purchased without insurance; weeks can go by without being able to replenish the reserve, putting your health at risk.
 During hurricanes, make a reserve of medicines with a margin, because in case of a storm, pharmacies will be closed.

 You must have supplies to live on if you and your family find yourself locked in your home for a week without access to electricity, running water and shops.
 This includes light sources (battery or crank powered), hand can opener, first aid kit, and hygiene products.

-Print out the Medical Guide so you know how to proceed if this situation arises.
+Print out the First Aid Guide so you know what to do if this situation arises.
 Such guidance can скачать здесь.

 5. Take stock with you